amplitude/amplitude-docs/content/collections/session-replay/en/session-replay-ios-plugin.md

 If your app is already instrumented with [(maintenance) iOS SDK](/docs/sdks/analytics/ios/ios-sdk), use the [Session Replay iOS SDK Middleware](/docs/session-replay/session-replay-ios-middleware).

+If you use Segment through their Analytics-Swift SDK and [Amplitude (Actions) destination](https://segment.com/docs/connections/destinations/catalog/actions-amplitude/), choose the [Segment Plugin](/docs/session-replay/session-replay-ios-segment-integration).

-If you use a provider other than Amplitude for in-product analytics, choose the [standalone implementation](/docs/session-replay/session-replay-ios-standalone).
+If you use a provider other than Amplitude for in-product analytics, choose the [standalone implementation](/docs/session-replay/session-replay-ios-standalone-sdk).

 {{partial:partials/session-replay/sr-ios-performance}}